SupaxInc/data-structure-and-algorithms/README.md

     - Uses backtracking or DFS to go back up a node to check other children nodes in a Trie if the search has failed for the child node we went down

+## 212 - Word Search 2

+**Intuition:** Search for multiple words in a grid

+- Solutions

+    **Brute Force:** DFS over each word

+    - Time Complexity: w * mn * 4 ^k
+        - w is the word, mn is size of grid, k is length of longest word
+    - Space Complexity: O(h)

+    **Optimized Approach:** Create a trie and use it to search for multiple words

+    - Time Complexity: mn * 4 ^ k
+    - Space Complexity: O(h)

+    **Most Optimized Approach:** Similarly use a trie but remove a word from trie when its been found

+    - Time Complexity: mn * 4 ^ k
+    - Space Complexity: O(h)

+    **Solution:** Create a trie and use that to search through each word when we DFS the board.

+    **Unique uses:**

+    - Using array for the path and using `.join`instead of the concatenating word
+        - Reduces time complexity since string concatenation could end up O(n^2)
+    - `deleteWord`  function in Trie to remove a word from the Trie once its found
+        - Reduces size of Trie
+        - Speeds up subsequent searches
+    - Add reference to the parent in each Trie node
+        - Easier backtracking and prune nodes from the trie dynamically since no other words can start from that prefix

 # Heap/Priority Queues

 ## 703 - Kth Largest Number